bluescan/dyndns46/README.md

 ```

 The default config file is TacitDynDns.cfg -- or you can specify a different one on the command line.
 Additional command-line options include the ability to force an update as well as override the IP(s) that get sent.

+The various logging verbosity settings are as follows:

+* none : No log file generated.
+* concise : One log file line per day.
+A '-' means the script was run but no updates were sent.
+A '4' means at least one ipv4 block updated.
+A '6' means at least one ipv6 block was updated.
+An 'A' means at least one ipv4 block AND at least one ipv6 block was updated.
+* minimal : Only updates logged.
+* normal : Includes minimal as well as logging logging when no update was required.
+* full : Includes normal in addition to details like printing the cURL commands that were issued.

 To see a description of the options run `TacitDynDns --help` in a console.